maddypetersen/pierce-hacker-submissions/Contributor_Content/Feedback&Review RoughDraft.md

 # We appreciate your thoughts.
 ---
-Thank you for providing us with your highly valuable feedback and reviews.
-We appreciate the time and thoughts you put into these feedbacks and reviews.
-Your reviews and feedback contribute and help grow this site.
-The information below are just suggested thoughts to keep in mind and options/methods and which you can provide them.
+Thank you for providing us with your highly valuable feedback.
+We appreciate the time and thoughts you put into these feedbacks.
+Your feedbacks contribute and help grow this site.
+The information below are just suggested thoughts to keep in mind and options in which you can provide them.

-### Possible Questions and thoughts to keep in mind when providing feedback/review.
+### Possible Questions and thoughts to keep in mind when providing feedback.
 ---
-Here's a list of question you may want to keep in mind when providing a feedback/review of the tutorial/lesson that you are using.
+Here's a list of question you may want to keep in mind when providing a feedback of the tutorial/lesson that you are using.
 1. Does the tutorial/lesson prepare you as far as what software/program was needed?
 2. Does the tutorial/lesson inform you on how much experience or how familiar you should have with the software/program you are using the guide for?
 3. Does the tutorial/lesson provide an easy to follow layout?
-4. Does the tutorial/lesson seems to long or to short?
+4. Does the tutorial/lesson seems too long or to short?
 5. Was it organize and were you able to find the object/information you needed in a timely manner?
 6. Does the tutorial/lesson provide a reason or concept on how said lesson compares to similar lesson?
-7. Does the tutorial/lesson suggest how it could be apply other work?
+7. Does the tutorial/lesson suggest how it could be applied other work?

 ### Different options/method or ways to provide feedback.
 ---